 DF: Ferran Olivella (Spain)

-Although he won only 18 caps for Spain, Olivella had the honour and privilege of doing what only one Spanish footballer has managed since – lifting a major international trophy.
-The FC Barcelona defender was Spain's captain at the 1964 UEFA European Championship and carried out the role with discipline and authority.
-A Catalan born and bred, he spent his entire career with Barcelona, making 513 competitive appearances from 1956 to 1969.
+Although he won only 18 caps, Olivella had the honour and privilege of doing what only one Spain captain has managed since – lifting a major international trophy.
+The Barcelona defender was Spain's skipper at the 1964 UEFA European Championship and carried out the role with discipline and authority.
+A Catalan born and bred, he spent his entire career with Barcelona, making 513 competitive appearances from 1956 to 1969 and helping them to two league titles, four Spanish Cups and three Inter-Cities Fairs Cup triumphs.

 MF: Amancio Amaro (Spain)

-Galicia-born Amaro moved to Real Madrid CF aged 22 and starred in the club's post-Di Stefano/Puskás era.
-A skilful, pacy attacking midfielder, he won nine Spanish titles as Madrid dominated the 1960s on the domestic front and scored in the 2-1 win against FK Partizan in the 1966 European Champion Clubs' Cup final.
-His greatest triumph, however, came two years earlier when he helped Spain to victory at the 1964 UEFA European Championship, scoring the late extra-time winner in the semi-final against Hungary.
-Amancio also played in the 1966 FIFA World Cup and scored 11 goals in 42 internationals.
+Amaro joined Real Madrid aged 22 and starred in the post-Di Stefano/Puskás era.
+A skilful, pacy attacking midfielder, he won nine Spanish titles as Madrid dominated the 1960s on the domestic front and scored in the 2-1 win against Partizan in the 1966 European Champion Clubs' Cup final.
+His greatest triumph, however, came two years earlier when he helped Spain to victory at the 1964 UEFA European Championship, registering the late extra-time winner in the semi-final against Hungary.
+Amancio also played in the 1966 FIFA World Cup and managed 11 goals in 42 caps.

 MF: Valentin Ivanov (USSR)